mantis3de/CrawlerKit-docs/docs/editors/inventory-editor.md

 ## Overview

 The Inventory Editor is the tool you use to create every item in your game, bundle items into starter kits for your party, and design what drops as loot.
-You open it from Unity's top menu under **CrawlerKit → Inventory Editor**.
+You open it from Unity's top menu under **Window → CrawlerKit → Inventory Editor**.

 The window is split into three tabs: **Items**, **Equipment Sets** and **Loot Tables**.
 Each tab handles a different layer of the inventory system — authoring individual items, dressing your party, and defining drops for enemies and chests.